shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - Cognition
 permalink: /narration/
 ---
+Everything should fit
+Martin Heidegger

+You cant derive odd from is - no matter how much information u have .
 # Medium
 Stories define how we consume information,  create emotional experience, expand our view of the world.
 Telling stories is in human nature.

 Every medium have it own narrations styles, varying on genres and format (series, shorts...).
 Linear narrative is not enough for games.
 See or listen not as powerful as play themselves.
 Structure in games is not as important.

+Stories emerge from our consciousness and observing ourselves and understand what is what we are doing.
+Successful life when you family, survive and thrive

+Games and stories share a lot in common

 ## Literary